daiwanxing/daiwanxing.github.io/README.md

 # Repo Describe

-This is my homepage repo, welcome click [homepage](https://daiwanxing.github.io) link visited it.
+This is my homepage repo, welcome click [homepage](https://daiwanxing.github.io) link visit.

 this repo have some unfinished features, so i create a roadmap let me track it.